tdwg/geoschemes/marine/background_v2_2022-11.md

 <img src="./background-images/image9.png"
 style="width:5.55556in;height:4.12986in" />

-The Marine bioregions designed by Watling & Gerken (1999) as captured on the Internet Archive June 11, 2011
+*Figure 8.
+The Marine bioregions designed by Watling & Gerken (1999) as captured on the Internet Archive June 11, 2011*

 ### GOODS and Watling et al. regions for the deep sea